As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The value of a geode comes from this process repeating itself for thousands to millions of years before someone discovers it.

-The color of the tiny crystals inside indicates which type of crystal it is, and this can bring another level of value.
+The color of the tiny crystals inside indicates which type of crystal it is, which can bring another level of value.
 These colors can range from:

-- Purple colors will mean that the geode is an Amethyst
+• Purple colors mean that the geode is an Amethyst.

-The color depends on the chemicals that seeped into the groundwater during its formation.
-For example, if you have blue crystals inside of your geode this means that the rock may contain bits of titanium inside.
+The color depends on the chemicals that seep into the groundwater during its formation.
+For example, the rock may contain titanium bits if you have blue crystals inside your geode.

 Unfortunately, there is no way to tell the inside contents just by looking at the outside of the rock.